What does Functional Neurological Disorder mean?

 Ah- now this is a tricky question and the short answer is that nobody is really 100% certain.
 A Functional Neurological Disorder can arise as the result of both physiological and psychological factors.
 We have already seen that there are a plethora of different symptoms and the causes can be similarly diverse.
 There are patients whose Functional Disorder was triggered by a traumatic event in the past (this is known as Conversion Disorder), patients whose symptoms developed after a serious illness or infection, patients who will have no idea where their FND started, and those who fall into many categories in between.
-There is thought to be a potential genetic link but again, this cannot be stated to be the hard and fast rule.
-Ultimately, it is enormously difficult to pinpoint one single factor causing FNDs as there are simply countless interactions which could fail within the brain itself, and still further biological, psychological and social factors which can be impacted by external stimuli we experience in daily life.
+A potential genetic link has been hypothesised but again, this cannot be stated to be the hard and fast rule.
+Ultimately, it is enormously difficult to pinpoint one single factor causing FNDs as there are simply countless interactions which could fail within the brain itself, and still further biological, psychological, and social factors which can be impacted by the external stimuli we experience in daily life.

 OK, I have the diagnosis, what should I expect next?

 Well, again this can be different depending on the patient.
 The most common treatment for a Functional Disorder is a combination of medication, Neurological Physiotherapy Rehabilitation and Occupational Therapy, and Psychology.
 I’ll briefly explain these individually.